Educator Wellness Series

 Customized experiences based on your team’s needs

-Gentle movement and yoga
+Gentle movement and yoga for all levels (option for chair yoga)

-Stress management practices
+Stress management practices you can take home with you

 📓

-What Teachers Said
+What Teachers Are Saying

-📓 What Teachers Said
+📓 What Teachers Are Saying

 💡